jeroenvandisseldorp/ksml/docs/reference/data-and-formats-reference.md

     %}
     ```

-??? info "Processor - Windowed example with notation syntax (click to expand)"
+??? info "Processor - Automatic serialization with notation (click to expand)"

+    This example shows the simpler approach using notation for automatic serialization:

     ```yaml
     {%